up-n-atom/8311/fragments/salt-sa-box/pre-config.md

 #### Software versions

 ONTs utilize an A/B architecture for resilience; consequently, two software versions are identified.
-These are stored as hex-encoded strings and must be processed through a hex-to-ASCII converter to be read in a human-readable format.
+These are stored as hex-encoded strings and must be processed through a hex-to-ASCII converter to be read in a human-readable format for configuration.

 ``` sh
 xmo-remote-client --host=192.168.1.1 get-value --path "Device/Optical/G988/EquipmentManagement/SoftwareVersions/SoftwareImage[@uid=1]/Version"